marcobjensenfellow/padel/README.md

 -   Automatically calculate the opponent's points
 -   Enter match results to determine the winner
 -   Separate seeding list with drag and drop for Mexicano mode
+-   Show which side each player should play and balance "Both" players

 # :clipboard: Technologies